jmuozan/AprenMaker-Hub/docs/About/people_info.md

     - Organize local meetups or workshops

 !!! info "Contributor Recognition"
-    When you make significant contributions to AprenMaker-Hub, we'll add your profile card to this page!
+    When you make contributions to AprenMaker-Hub, your profile card will be added to this page!
 This includes:

     - Your photo and bio
     - Links to your social media and portfolio